 If you concluded an open-ended home phone service contract on or after June 30, 2010, the service provider is subject to rules that limit the cancellation fees that can be charged.
 These rules provide that, with certain exceptions, the service provider cannot charge cancellation fees.

 Providers can charge cancellation fees when they accept that:

-- when you sign the contract, you pay less than the total price of a device related to your Internet access service subscription (for example, a modem);
+- when you sign the contract, you pay less than the total price of a device related to your home phone service subscription (for example, a VoIP modem);

 - and that the outstanding amount decreases progressively as each month of the contract elapses.

 The later you cancel your contract, the lower the fees will be.

 Here is the formula to calculate the maximum cancellation fees that you can be charged if the exception applies.

 [Amount of the unpaid portion of the sales price of the product when the contract was signed] - [1/48 x Amount of the unpaid portion of the sales price of the product when the contract was signed x Number of months elapsed on the contract] = Maximum cancellation fee

 When you concluded your contract, the merchant provided you a phone worth $150.
 You did not pay this amount.
 Each month, the service provider reduces the sum of $150 by a certain amount.
 You decide to cancel your contract in the 22nd month.

 To calculate the maximum fees that you can be charged, the service provider must apply the following formula.